Skip to main content

 A potential wild card is what multi-generational families of mixed-legal status plan to do, with several community stakeholders pointing to what the state already experienced last year.

-“There are a lot of mixed families with a documents and undocumented individuals within the family unit, and what we saw after SB 1718 was passed is that many migrants left Florida for other states to work in the agriculture industries there,” said Kelley.
+“There are a lot of mixed families with documented and undocumented individuals within the family unit, and what we saw after SB 1718 was passed is that many migrants left Florida for other states to work in the agriculture industries there,” said Kelley.

 Related: Read SB 1718

-If they choose to stay or perhaps move to a blue state, said Kelley, where a governor may be more inclined to fight to keep the family together.
+Kelly said they may choose to stay or perhaps move to a blue state, where a governor may be more inclined to fight to keep families together.

 “We haven’t heard any persons saying they are going to leave the state, but that might be because this time, it doesn’t matter where they go, this is going to be a federal program,” said Lopez.